What are half-cut solar panels?

 But if the hair dryer is on low power - that is, if you reduce the amount of current that the appliance is using - the plug doesn’t get quite as warm.
 This is because with less current draw, the electrical resistance drops too.

 This is one reason why half-cut cells make more efficient panels.
 When a solar cell is half the size, it has half the surface area to collect light, and so it will generate only half the current of the original cell.

 With the maximum electrical current cut in half, a half-cut cell has 25% less resistance than the original full-sized solar cell.

 Advantage 2: better shade tolerance in some conditions

 Because the number of cells is doubled in a half-cut solar panel, if they were wired together in a conventional manner, the voltage would be doubled as well.
-(More high school science for you to remember!)

 The improved shade tolerance of a half-cut solar panel depends on where the shadow falls.
 If it falls in such a way that is covers both halves, the benefit is reduced.
 However, if the shadow covers only one half, the other half doesn’t experience any impact at all, approximately doubling the shade tolerance of the panel.

 There are other technologies in common use that increase solar panel efficiency, such as PERC cells and hetereojunction cells.